 ABS is a moderately polar terpolymer.
 The acrylonitrile component creates nitrile groups that give the surface a measurable polarity, with surface energy typically in the 38–42 mN/m range.
 This polarity is the primary variable governing TPE adhesion.

-Elastomers that share chemical compatibility with ABS’s surface — particularly those with styrenic or polar functional groups — can form molecular-level interactions at the interface during overmolding.
-Elastomers without that compatibility produce only mechanical interlocking where surface features allow it, which is weaker and less reliable.
+Elastomers that share chemical compatibility with ABS’s surface — particularly those with styrenic or polar functional groups — form molecular-level interactions at the interface during overmolding; those without produce only mechanical interlocking, which is weaker and less reliable.
+TPE selection is therefore not interchangeable on ABS: the wrong sub-class means adhesion failure regardless of process execution.

 SEBS-Based TPEs: The Standard Choice for ABS Overmolding

-Styrene-ethylene-butylene-styrene (SEBS) block copolymers are the most widely used TPE family for ABS overmolding, and for good reason.
-The styrenic end-blocks in SEBS share chemical compatibility with the styrene phase in ABS.
-During processing, these blocks undergo molecular interdiffusion across the interface, creating an entangled boundary layer that provides genuine chemical adhesion rather than surface-only contact.
+Styrene-ethylene-butylene-styrene (SEBS) block copolymers are the most widely used TPE family for ABS overmolding.
+The styrenic end-blocks in SEBS share chemical compatibility with ABS’s styrene phase, and during processing these blocks undergo molecular interdiffusion across the interface, creating an entangled boundary layer that provides genuine chemical adhesion rather than surface-only contact.

-In properly executed overmolding applications, SEBS-on-ABS achieves peel strengths adequate for structural soft-touch and grip applications without adhesion promoters.
-The bond mode is typically cohesive failure within the SEBS material itself — the target result for overmolding, indicating that the interface is stronger than the elastomer.
+In properly executed overmolding, SEBS-on-ABS achieves peel strengths adequate for structural soft-touch and grip applications without adhesion promoters, with cohesive failure within the SEBS itself as the target result — indicating the interface is stronger than the elastomer.

 Key processing requirements for SEBS on ABS:

-SEBS compounds are available across a wide Shore A hardness range, from extremely soft gel-like grades (Shore 10A–20A) for vibration isolation to firmer grades (Shore 80A–90A) for grip surfaces and structural seals.
-All can be processed on standard injection molding equipment without specialized screw configurations.
+SEBS compounds are available across a wide Shore A hardness range, from extremely soft gel-like grades (Shore 10A–20A) for vibration isolation to firmer grades (Shore 80A–90A) for grip surfaces and structural seals, all processable on standard injection molding equipment.

 TPV: When Chemical Resistance Matters More Than Bond Strength